Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 + (void) setThirdPartyId: (nullable NSString*) thirdPartyId;
 ```

-* _thirdPartyId_ is a NSString containing the custom visitor ID to be set in Target.
+* _thirdPartyId_ is a NSString that contains the custom visitor ID to be set in Target.

 ### Examples